-The current Board of Directors in Boston saw it otherwise.
+The then current Board of Directors in Boston saw it otherwise.
 They preferred the method of suppression - a task they set about with commendable devotion to purpose (see "The Christian Science Censor," published by The Nation, February-March, 1930).
-They forced the Dakin book to wither on the vine; they bought up the Dittemore and Dickey books, suppressing them entirely, as with previous works by early Christian Scientists, like Samuel Bancroft; they pursued the Carpenters for preparing books to answer, rather than ignore or evade, the false interpretation of the facts the books brought out.
-At least when Georgine Milmine thought she had found Mrs. Eddy elsewhere than in her writings, and wrote her history in McClure's Magazine, we had the benefit of Mrs. Eddy's rebuttal in her own words, (22) giving some remarkable replacements of a material sense with a spiritual; similarly with Mark Twain.
-(23)
+They forced the Dakin book to wither on the vine and bought up the hostile Bates and Dittemore book.
+They also suppressed the Dickey memoirs, as with previous works by early Christian Scientists like Samuel Bancroft; they pursued the Carpenters for preparing books to answer, rather than ignore or evade, the false interpretation of the facts the hostile books brought out.
+At least when Georgine Milmine thought she had found Mrs Eddy elsewhere than in her writings, and wrote her history in McClure's Magazine, we had the benefit of Mrs Eddy's rebuttal in her own words (Miscellany 308-316), giving some remarkable replacements of a material sense with the spiritual; similarly with Mark Twain (Miscellany 302-303).